-Nonetheless, if I come across a shuffling machine on the table, I would rather stay away and monitor the game just for practicing card counting.
-On the other hand, if you see a “shoe”, then you must always remember the pros and cons explained earlier.
+Nonetheless, if I come across a shuffling machine on the table, I would rather stay away and monitor the game just to practice card counting.
+On the other hand, if you see a “shoe,” then you must never forget the pros and cons explained earlier.
 Try your luck by using virtual money at first – also known as play money.
 See how it goes.
 You should not expect to master card counting right from the beginning.
 It becomes even harder when you risk losing real cash!

 Photo courtesy of Matt Northam